3urobeat/steam-comment-service-bot/README.md

 Rename the `logininfo.json.example` to `logininfo.json`.
 Open the file with a text editor and fill out the user names and passwords of each bot account you wanna use.
 You can add more login-informations based on the given pattern.
+Don't forget the comma after each `],` but don't put one at the last entry.
+(The example should be enough to show you the pattern.)
 The bot will start as many bot accounts as you provide login-informations for.

 Open `config.json` with a text editor.
 You can customize the values below `version` to your liking.
 The values are explained below.